Genshin Impact: Post-release

-Apple awarded Genshin Impact with "iPhone Game of the Year" in the App Store Best of 2020.
-The game also won Google Play's "Best Game of 2020".

 Commercial performance

 On mobile platforms, Genshin Impact saw 23 million downloads and grossed approximately $60 million within a week after its release.
 Within two weeks, that figure rose to over $100 million, recouping its development and marketing budget.
 Its strong performance continued through October 2020 as the game was the highest-grossing game worldwide during that month.
 Its largest revenue came from China, Japan, South Korea, and the United States, with 69 percent of mobile revenue coming from outside China itself during this time period specifically.
 In the United States, its release was the largest launch of a role-playing game on mobile in history.

 On mobile platforms, Genshin Impact had grossed over $393 million within two months after release and over $1 billion by the end of March 2021, the third highest revenue from a mobile game during that time frame after Honor of Kings and PUBG Mobile, making it one of the highest grossing mobile games of all time and the fastest game to reach that milestone on Google Play and the App Store.
 By October 2021, the game had grossed $2 billion.
 It became the world's third highest-grossing mobile game of 2021, with $1.9 billion grossed that year.
 By December 2021, the game had grossed $3 billion on iOS and Android devices worldwide.
 The game's largest mobile market is China with 30% of revenue, followed by Japan with 23% and then the United States with 20% of revenue.
+Based on a December 16, 2023 survey conducted by Nikkei Entertainment, the fanbase of Genshin Impact within Japan has an average age of 27 years, and a male-to-female ratio that skews 60:40.
+But according to another December 2023 survey, Japan and other Asian countries have a relatively more male skew in their player base compared to the West and it actually has a 55:45 male to female ratio globally.